 It is important to understand the significance of the display.
-The display does not show a literal 3dimensional representation of what is under the water.
+The display does not show a literal 3-dimensional representation of what is under the water.
 Each vertical band of data received by the control head and plotted on the display represents something that was detected by a sonar return at a particular time.
 As both the boat and the targets (fish) may be moving, the returns are only showing a particular segment of time when objects were detected, not exactly where those objects are in relation to other objects shown on the display.

 The returned sonar echoes are displayed on the screen.
-As a new echo is received, the historical data scrolls across the screen.
+As a new echo is received, the historical data scrolls left across the view.